Raid on Souda Bay: Attack

 The MTMs made their way to the entrance of the bay where one MTM was obstructed by the net barrage but managed to get past and joined the rest of the formation near an islet in the mouth of the bay.
 At 04:30 on 26 March, Faggioni bypassed the inner net by going close to the shore and then moved along it, towards the centre of the bay, the MTM pilots using oars to move quietly.
 Faggioni called the boats together and resumed the advance towards the third net barrage, about 3 nmi away.

-Two searchlights tuned on as the anti-aircraft cruiser entered the bay, causing the MTM crews to think that they had been discovered.
+Two searchlights turned on as the anti-aircraft cruiser entered the bay, causing the MTM crews to think that they had been discovered.
 The MTM then had to wait until there was enough natural light to attack.
 Faggioni briefed the pilots; two were to attack York, about 500 m away; Faggioni and another MTM pilot waited in reserve in case the attack failed.
 The fifth and sixth MTM pilots made ready to attack the merchant ships.
 Soon after 05:00, as dawn was breaking, the first two MTMs moved to about 300 m from York and waited for another fifteen minutes for the sky to clear, then sped towards the cruiser, the pilots abandoning their MTM about 80 m from the ship.
 At 05:11 the officer of the watch on York heard the sound of an engine, mistook it for an aircraft and before he could raise the alarm the ship was hit.

 An explosion occurred amidships on the starboard side, killing two members of the crew.
 The ship took on a list to starboard and settled by the stern.
 The two MTMs had exploded against York amidships.
 A hole had been blown in the side of the hull 25 × 11 ft upwards from the bilge keel.
 The side plating upwards of the bilge keel for 25 ft and for 8 ft below the bilge keel had been severely damaged.
 A9 and 8B 9 boiler rooms and the forward engine rooms were immediately flooded, with slow flooding in the after engine room and compartments nearby.
 Steam, lighting and power was lost and the cruiser was immobilised.
 York was towed to the shore by Hasty and beached in 27 ft of water.
 Pericles was severely damaged and settled on the bottom.
 The anti-aircraft guns of the base opened fire randomly, believing that the base was under air attack.
 The six pilots were captured, along with an intact MTM.